 Our Solution – A Clinically Proven and Patented Precision Tinted Optical Filter – Avulux® Migraine Glasses

 The team at Avulux® performed over eight years of clinical and optical engineering research to create a safe and tool to manage light, as part of a healthy lifestyle, for individuals with migraine and light sensitivity.
 Avulux lenses align with the most recent research linking certain wavelengths of light to increased migraine headache pain.

-A study in 2016 found that white, blue, amber, and red light increased the migraine sufferer subjects’ headache pain intensity and green light was actually shown to reduce pain intensity.
+A study in 2016 found that white, blue, amber, and red light increased the migraine subjects’ headache pain intensity and green light was actually shown to reduce, or not worsen, pain intensity.
 Therefore, specifically filtering out certain wavelengths of light and allowing other wavelengths of light in may prove beneficial in reducing photophobia and potentially headache intensity6.